scoy/scoy.github.io/how-to/submodules/index.md

 Overall the process is kind of complex and error prone but it does makes things more flexible.
 Is it worth it?
 We'll see.

+These notes are good but need to have more info regarding how this all works in both Git, GitKraken, and VS.

 ## Adding a SubModule
 - Click on the submodule icon on the left side menu.
 - Click on the '+' in the upper right to add new submodule.<br>